by John Stainer

 That means the consumer grade tape recorder system used by Annapolis High School in 1959 had a high level of tape noise.
 The slow tape speed, compounded by the limited sensitivity/frequency response of the microphone means the higher frequencies that fill out a Hi-Fi's sound, were not captured.

-(More recent higher end stereo consumer tape recorders still used 1/4 inch tape, but larger tape reels and often operate at 15 IPS.
+(More recent higher end stereo consumer tape recorders still use 1/4 inch tape, but larger tape reels and often operate at 15 IPS.
 Commercial studios doing analogue recording still more commonly use 30 IPS with Dolby SR tape noise reduction.)

-The choirs were on risers on the stage in front of the auditorium, and the microphone and recorder were placed in the back of the auditorium up in the balcony next to the lighting booth.
+The choirs were on risers on the stage in front of the auditorium, and the single microphone and recorder were placed in the back of the auditorium up in the balcony next to the lighting booth.
 Thus, the microphone was a Long distance from the performers, which caused the recording to also contain:

 Robert F. Kunkle, Choral Director Annapolis High School (AHS), in Spring 1959, creatively utilized his 3 choirs: mixed choir and 2 women's choirs, plus student soloists from the choirs, to mount 2 performances of The Crucifixion by composer John Stainer.
 Members of the 3 choirs were from the graduating classes of 1959, 1960 and 1961.